 1.)
-Body Imbalance – a subluxation at your C1 vertebra will tilt your head to one side.
+Body Imbalance – a badly positioned C1 vertebra will tilt your head to one side.
 Your brain has a reflex called the righting reflex which keeps your eyes level with the horizon.
 This will cause your lower cervical spine to bend the opposite way of your head tilt.
 To compensate, your thoracic spine will bend the opposite way, then the opposite way in the lumbar spine, resulting in one side of your pelvis being drawn up and causing one leg to appear shorter than the other, as well as an uneven distribution of weight putting undue stress on the joints.
 An unevenly aligned pelvis during pregnancy can be incredibly painful, as well as problematic for the baby trying to get into a proper birthing position.

-The spinal compensations resulting from the subluxation may result in distorted pelvic positioning, causing the baby to get into an unfavorable position for birth, possibly breech.
+The spinal compensations resulting from the misalignment may result in distorted pelvic positioning, causing the baby to get into an unfavorable position for birth, possibly breech.
 This unfavorable position could be adding increased pressure to your pelvic veins and vena cava (the large vein on the right side of your body carrying blood from the legs back up to the heart).

 This pressure could slow down the flow of blood back up to the heart, causing the blood to pool in your legs.
 This may add to the swelling you might be experiencing in your ankles, as well as possibly contributing to the increased risk of preeclampsia in your last trimester.